 The concept behind the Stamp Duty reduction certainly seems logical for an immediate economic solution to the slump.
-Those looking to move home and having already saved for Stamp Duty, £10,000 for example, may have found themselves needing that money in the crisis.
-Those who are financially ready to buy a house may have needed to care for isolated loved ones suddenly, or financially supporting furloughed or newly unemployed dependants.
+Those looking to move home and having already saved for Stamp Duty, £10,000, for example, may have found themselves needing that money in the crisis.
+Those financially ready to buy a house may have needed to care for isolated loved ones suddenly or financially supporting furloughed or newly unemployed dependants.
 The majority of people have had any number of financial compromises during this challenging time, and this, in turn, may have prevented a pending house move.

 Will the Reduced Rates Help?

-During his announcement, Rishi Sunak estimated that the average Stamp Duty Land Tax bill would fall by £4,500, with 9 out of 10 buyers being able to take advantage of the reduction and pay no stamp duty at all.
+During his announcement, Rishi Sunak estimated that the average Stamp Duty Land Tax bill would fall by £4,500, with 9 out of 10 buyers taking advantage of the reduction and paying no stamp duty at all.
 But what does this mean overall?
 Will this help our economy survive its latest crisis?
 (4)

-Opinions conflict within the finance and property industries as to whether the reduction in rates will make a dramatic change to the economic landscape or the housing market.
+Opinions conflict within the finance and property industries as to whether the reduction in rates will dramatically change the economic landscape or the housing market.
 Some experts are concerned that the uptake in property purchases during the reduction period will only cause another slump further down the line in April once the rates end.

 Will Scoular, Head of Private Client Lending at Investec, showed his concerns about a second slump: “We must be cautious that the removal of the support in March next year could cause transaction volumes to stall again, creating somewhat of a delay in the impact of the crisis unless permanent reform is introduced.”